-Never leave personal belongings unattended Open spaces, like the library, dining hall, student union, lab or building lobby, are not places for your student to leave his laptop, backpack, electronic devices, etc. while he gets a coffee or visit the men’s room.
+Never leave personal belongings unattended Open spaces, like the library, dining hall, student union, lab or building lobby, are not places for your student to leave their laptop, backpack, electronic devices, etc. while they get a coffee or visit the restroom.

 Park your car in a well-lit lot To save money, some students pay for permits in outer lots or some not even affiliated with their college.
 But if these lots don’t have good lighting and aren’t supervised by campus security, then they’re not worth the risks.

-Check over your shoulder Especially at night, a student should be aware of who’s behind him and pay attention as he turns the corner in case he’s being followed.
+Check over your shoulder Especially at night, a student should be aware of who’s behind them and pay attention as they turn the corner in case they’re being followed.
 Someone coming at you is easier to identify and therefore less likely to bother you.

 Don’t text, wear headphones or talk on the phone when crossing streets Some colleges are conducting campaigns to make students more aware as they’re walking on and off campus.
 College roads can be busy and students need to pay attention and follow the rules of the road, like using sidewalks and crosswalks.

-Be proactive if you see a crime If your student witnesses a crime or accident he should try to help.
-But if the situation seems too dangerous, he should at least make the call to campus security or press the Blue Light call box.
+Be proactive if you see a crime If your student witnesses a crime or accident they should try to help.
+But if the situation seems too dangerous, they should at least make the call to campus security or press the Blue Light call box.